 Eric R.R.
 Weaver

 Mr. Weaver has had a very direct and personal experience with research.
 His previous consulting experience working as a SWMM Expert gave him direct insight into the problems with rampant development and the resulting impacts on the natural environment, wetlands, and estuaries.
+Immediate climate change, with adjustment of rainfall patterns in local areas of Florida is witnessed with the replacement or wetlands that aborb water with concrete and asphalt that repell water.
 Thus, the teaching and learning experiences at USF's Patel College of Global Sustainability encouraged him to research the stormwater development techniques commonly known as Stormwater Best Management Practices (BMPs) and Low Impact Development (LID).
 His direct desire to explore new methods of community development that are more sustainable and environmentally friendly was his primary driving factor.

 Mr. Weaver's research explored the opportunities to develop Urban Agriculture as a sustainable alternative to the existing techniques employed by developers.
 Thus, his research began by utilizing his skills with the EPA Stormwater Management Model (SWMM) to develop methods for simulating green infrastructure.
 His examination of the agriculture literature convinced him that the science of Agroecology was a sustainable alternative for food production that could easily replace the current community development practices.
 He believed that by replacing the wasted space of green lawns with sustainable urban agriculture the community could become more environmentally friendly and regenerative.
-Thus, he intended to prove how simple BMP and LID techniques could be encouraged in communities to address food desserts and simultaneously provide for environmental restoration.
+Thus, he intended to research how simple BMP and LID techniques could be encouraged in communities to address food desserts and simultaneously provide for environmental restoration of the Florida hydrology.

 USF presented immediate potentials which he engaged, adapting open doorways and team members into a new projects to expand and develop this research further.
 Today, as a Ph.D.
 Academic he has several research threads that he is still exploring: